gersonadr/sample-flask/REQUESTS.md

 Make sure to filter results using "contractAddress" output = user's token address

 3. To/From are important, but I'm not able to detect a pattern yet.
-The txn hash doesn't appear on this endpoint, now the block number matches. :( To this first version, I won't differentiate between buy/sells, unless someone asks
+The txn hash doesn't appear on this endpoint, nor the block number matches. :( To this first version, I won't differentiate between buy/sells, unless someone asks

 ### Get holder's balance on token